Corporate social responsibility (commonly referred to as CSR) has been a growing business trend over the past decade.

-Corporate social responsibilty (CSR) is a business approach that focuses on positive economic, social, and environmental actions not just for the company, but for the community as well.
-This conscious approach gives a greater sense of purpose to the company’s, all while becoming a more attractive employer and brand — two states which are ultimately lucrative for a business.
+Corporate social responsibility is a business approach that focuses on positive economic, social, and environmental actions not just for the company, but for the community as well.

 What are some CSR activities?